< back to stories

 One key challenge that early modern travellers had to grapple with were language barriers.
 It was unusual for English travellers to know any German or for Swiss travellers to know any English.
 When Thomas Platter had lunch with the Mayor of London he did not understand a single word: "dann wier nichts verstunden, weder waß sie auf latein, frantzösisch oder spangisch mitt uns redeten" (676 recto).

-One way to relate their experiences in their travel accounts was to just write down exactly what they heard phonetically, both when it came to place names as well as whole phrases.
-For example, Hans Kaspar Zoller wrote "Cronnewitz" for Greenwich and "Sainctduische" for Sandwich (4 verso, 5 verso).
-John Raymond, on the other hand, recognized "the first words wee heard, wee even understood Com Heyn Gotsname, and Got tanke heir" (250).
-In this way, when Rudolf Bucher was on a ship from Greenwich to Harwich and experienced a series of unfortunate events including a terrifying storm and sailing onto a sandbank, he wrote down exactly what he heard the women cry: "O!
+One way to relate their experiences in their travel accounts was to just write down exactly what they heard, both when it came to place names as well as phrases.
+For example, Hans Kaspar Zoller wrote down "Cronnewitz" for Greenwich and "Sainctduische" for Sandwich (4 verso, 5 verso).
+John Raymond on the other hand recognized "the first words wee heard, wee even understood Com Heyn Gotsname, and Got tanke heir" (250) and Platter likewise understood when Queen Elizabeth said: "God bles mi piple! dass ist: Gott segne mein volck" (748 verso).
+Thus, when Rudolf Bucher experienced a terrifying ship journey through a storm, he wrote down exactly what he heard the women lament: "O!
 Lard Tschesus Creist!" (fol.
 45 recto).

 Stefanie Heeg